lijozech-12/sawtooth-supplychain/README.md

 This project utilizes [Docker](https://www.docker.com/what-docker) to simplify dependencies and deployment.
 After cloning this repo, follow the instructions specific to your OS to install and run whatever components are required to use `docker` and `docker-compose` from your command line.
-This is only dependency required to run Supply Chain components.
+This is the only dependency required to run Supply Chain components.

 ### Start Up